daavsnts/fitness-tracker-svelte/README.md

 We use [Svelte SPA router](https://github.com/ItalyPaleAle/svelte-spa-router).
 Just look through their documentation for more info.

+### Ionic?

+This project is Capacitor only, not an Ionic project.
+We only added the ionic.config.json and the cli package so we could run the app as a livereload app.
+You may add ionic, but we do not recommend as it is not really worth it.

 ## TODO

 - [x] Add svelte + vite + ts template